MrMorfus/database_admin/powershell/README.md

 * NPI_Download               - download some gov zip files and unzip /w winrar
 * NPI_Download_Weekly        - same thing, but parse some dates
 * filestream_export          - export all the documents from inside a mssql database
+* SMTP_Email                 - send an email in powershell
+* Update_DTC_Restart_service - adjust registry keys and restart the DTC service for DTS packages
 *